erik-d123/Infinigen/README_LIDAR.md

 ## Material Realization & Intensity

-By default, LiDAR uses the same PBR maps that Infinigen generates for export (UV + texture baking of procedural materials):
+LiDAR uses the same PBR maps that Infinigen generates for export (UV + texture baking of procedural materials):

 - PBR inputs: Albedo/Base Color (RGB), Roughness (R), Metallic (R), Transmission (R), Normal (tangent‑space RGB).
 Alpha follows Blender semantics (CLIP threshold vs BLEND/HASHED coverage).
-- Shading normal: The baked tangent normal is converted to world space with TBN and used for cos(incidence); backfaces are flipped for correct incidence.
+- Shading normal: The baked tangent normal is converted to world space with TBN and used for cos(incidence) when present; otherwise the geometric normal is used.
+Backfaces are flipped for correct incidence.
-- Reflectivity: Lambert diffuse + Schlick specular with metallic mixing and roughness shaping; optional small clearcoat lobe.
+- Reflectivity: Lambert diffuse + Schlick specular with metallic mixing and roughness shaping.
 Transmission reduces opaque reflectance and supplies residual for a single pass‑through secondary.
 - Intensity: `intensity` is 8‑bit (optional percentile auto‑exposure); `reflectivity` is a float channel for training.

-### Two Modes
+### Requirements

-- Export‑bake mode (recommended): bake once per scene (or reuse any prior export) and point `--export-bake-dir` at the textures folder.
-Fast and consistent: runtime LiDAR only samples textures at UVs.
+- Export‑baked textures are required.
+Bake once per scene (or reuse any prior export) and point `--export-bake-dir` to the textures folder.
+Runtime LiDAR only samples these textures at UVs; it does not evaluate node graphs.
-- Lightweight/no‑bake mode (fastest iteration):
-  - `--no-bake-pbr`: disables use of exporter bakes.
-Optionally enable `enable_image_fallback` in config to sample direct Image textures.
-  - `--no-bake-normals`: keep baked colors/scalars but skip tangent normal (use geometric normal incidence).

 ## Outputs